-For checking and money market Accounts, a monthly cycled statement will be sent to you summarizing the activity of your Account.
+For checking, statement savings, and money market Accounts, a monthly statement will be sent to you summarizing the activity of your Account.

-A savings Account may be evidenced by a passbook or written statement.
-If the savings Account is evidenced by a statement form, a written statement will be issued at least once during each calendar quarter to report deposits, credits, withdrawals or any changes to your savings Account.
-If the Account is a passbook savings Account, the amount shown in the balance column of the passbook is for the guidance of the depositor and is not to be taken as correct unless verified by comparison with the books of the Bank.
+For passbook savings Accounts, you will get a monthly statement (unless there are no Electronic Transfers in a particular month.
+In any case, you will get a statement at least quarterly).
+Additionally, Account activity is summarized in the passbook.
+The amount shown in the balance column of the passbook is for the guidance of the depositor and is not to be taken as correct unless verified by comparison with the books of the Bank.
+You should bring your passbook to us, so we may record any Electronic Transfers that were made to your account since the last time you brought in your passbook.
 Only one book will be issued to joint depositors.
 If your passbook is lost, stolen, or destroyed, you must notify the Bank at once.
 The Bank retains the option to require a thirty (30) day waiting period before it permits withdrawals from the Account or issues a new passbook.
 The Bank may require you to furnish an Indemnity Bond as a condition to any such withdrawal or new passbook.
 In addition, a fee may be charged for each lost passbook.

 Account statements may automatically be combined for Accounts with the same title or at your request.

-If you have opted in to one of our overdraft protection services, the terms and conditions contained in your overdraft protection agreement will control payment of overdrafts with respect to certain Items presented to your Account that create an overdraft.
+If you have opted or enrolled in one of our overdraft protection services, the terms and conditions specific to that service will control payment of applicable overdrafts to the extent of a conflict with the provisions in this section above.

 We will process credits before debits.
 Debits may not be processed in the order in which they were received or occurred.
 The order in which the transactions are received and processed can affect the total amount of overdraft fees, including Non Sufficient Funds fees, incurred.